ea1ii/PixInsight-LinearFit/README.md

 # PixInsight-LinearFit
 This started by challenging myself into PixInsight scripting.
 It offers some modest degree of automation to the Linear Fit standard process.

+Screenshot should be self explanatory but I'll explain.